GlueOps/terraform-tfc-bootstrap/README.md

 2. Take the credentials and add them to the variable set `tfc_core` in Terraform cloud and mark the `AWS_SECRET_ACCESS_KEY` as a secret variable.
    * AWS_ACCESS_KEY_ID
    * AWS_SECRET_ACCESS_KEY

+# For Cloudflare:

+1. Create an API token with edit access to the zones that it needs.
+Use a service account/login for this!

+2. Take the token and add them to the variable set `tfc_core` in Terraform cloud and mark the `CLOUDFLARE_API_TOKEN` as a secret variable.
+   * CLOUDFLARE_API_TOKEN